chris-stephens/cryptominer/index.md

 Your operating system should be set to auto-login after reboot, however the **xmr-stak** client will still need to start.
 On Windows 10, this can be done by placing a shortcut to the executable in the **shell:startup** folder.
 After doing so, reboot the machine to ensure it starts automatically.

 ### Payouts
-Once you start using the **SupportXMR** mining pool, you can check the balance of your account on the [Dashboard](https://supportxmr.com/#/dashboard).
+Once you start using the **SupportXMR** mining pool, you can check the balance of your account on the [SupportXMR Dashboard](https://supportxmr.com/#/dashboard).
 No login is required, you can simply paste your Monero wallet address into the bottom half of the page.
 Once your **Total Due** reaches **0.03**, it will be automatically sent to your wallet.

 You can create an account within the SupportXMR portal by changing your pool password in the **C:\xmr-stak-win64\config.txt** configuration file to "_MinerName:your@email.com_" (replace with your email address).
 After mining for a few minutes, you will then be able to login and change your payout threshold.